prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/configure-account/README.md

 # Configure Your Subaccount in SAP BTP

-In this section, you will set up the subaccount in SAP BTP for developing the Easy Franchise application.
+In this section, you will set up the subaccount in SAP BTP for developing the S/4HANA Kyma extension application.

 **Prerequisite:** You must have an administrator role for SAP BTP.

+>Note: Ignore step 1 [Log in to the SAP BTP cockpit] till section 3 in Step 4 [Add entitlements], if SAP BTP set-up Automator is used.

 1. Log in to the SAP BTP cockpit and select your global account.